-8.6 Reporting against approved Capital Programme includes forecasts for the total expenditure within the financial year together with commentary about progress of the project and any significant issues.
+8.6 Reporting against approved capital programme includes forecasts for the total expenditure within the financial year together with commentary about progress of the project and any significant issues.

-8.7 The General Fund Capital Programme focuses on ensuring that the Council invests in projects which support the Council in delivery of its corporate objectives, for example, being an effective Council by investing in a new Depot.
+8.7 The General Fund capital programme focuses on ensuring that the Council invests in projects which support the Council in delivery of its corporate objectives, for example, being an effective Council by investing in a new Depot.
 The programme also invests in assets which support the delivery of quality services such as waste management by investing in new vehicles and arts through investment in the maintenance of assets..

 8.8 The Housing Revenue Account (HRA) is a ring-fenced account which ensures that council housing does not subsidise, or is itself subsidised, by other local services.
 HRA capital expenditure is therefore recorded separately and includes investment in new homes and investment in planned maintenance of the Housing Stock.
-The HRA Capital Programme supports the Council in achieving its Housing corporate objective and also supports the Council in meeting the challenge of climate change and ensure a clean, green and healthy natural and built environment for present and future generations through the Social Housing Decarbonisation Fund.
+The HRA capital programme supports the Council in achieving its Housing corporate objective and also supports the Council in meeting the challenge of climate change and ensure a clean, green and healthy natural and built environment for present and future generations.